Home → For Attorneys → Katahdin Counsel Recognition Program→ How to Participate

 Katahdin Counsel

-To participate, lawyers must complete the service as specified below and complete and return the Court Verification Form created for the Katahdin Counsel Recognition Program
+To participate, lawyers must complete fifty hours of qualifying pro bono service as specified below and report the same to the Katahdin Counsel Recognition Plan Coordinator by either of two means:

 Katahdin Law Student